 When you are trying to quit smoking, it is important to learn healthy strategies to help you manage stress, triggers and withdrawal symptoms.

 Many people have withdrawal symptoms when they stop smoking or vaping, whether they are trying to quit or just stay smoke-free in indoor or public spaces where smoking is not allowed.
-Depending on how much you used to smoke, you may experience one or more of the following symptoms for 4 to 6 weeks:
+Depending on how much you used to smoke, you may experience one or more of the following symptoms for four to six weeks:

 - Increased appetite/weight gain

 - Insomnia/sleep problems

 Nicotine replacement medications (the patch, gum, lozenge, inhaler and nasal spray) or other tobacco-treatment medications, like Zyban® or Wellbutrin®(bupropion) or Chantix®(varenicline), can help you prevent withdrawal symptoms.
 These medications can help you stay tobacco-free when you need or want to be, whether or not you want to quit.
 Most health insurance plans, including Medicaid, cover these medications to help you stay tobacco-free.

 - Learn about the benefits of nicotine replacement therapy (NRT) by watching Be Free with NRT.